hanndoddi/hanndoddi_site/docs/How_I_Work/logical/critical_thinking.md

 # Critical Thinking

-Critical thinking is a valuable skill to nurture I use it in varius situation.
+Critical thinking is a valuable skill to nurture I use it in various situation.
 It helps me ask better questions, see the bigger picture, and avoid wasting time on false assumptions.

 Whether I’m teaching, designing a system, reviewing ideas with a team, or just trying to get something to work, this mindset helps me stay grounded and focused on what actually matters.